Wishing you a Happy Easter!

 7. The UK’s first chocolate egg was produced in Bristol in 1873

 Have you ever wondered who started the trend of tucking into chocolate-shaped eggs on Easter Sunday?
-It was during the 19th century that the Fry family of Bristol ran the largest chocolate factory in the world and produced the first chocolate egg, in 1873.
+It was during the 19th century that the Fry family of Bristol ran the largest chocolate factory in the world and produced the first chocolate egg in 1873.

 8. In Germany, it is illegal to dance on Good Friday

-On Good Friday, which sees the start of the Easter weekend, it is illegal to dance in public in the majority of states in Germany.
+On Good Friday, which marks the start of the Easter weekend, it is illegal to dance in public in the majority of states in Germany.
 Even Europe’s clubbing capital, Berlin, becomes a dance-free zone out of respect for the religious day.

 So why the boogie ban, Germany?
-The thinking behind this ban is out of respect for Christians, who mourn the death of Jesus on Good Friday and Easter Sunday, and in Germany, these days are considered to be holidays of silence.
+The reasoning behind this ban is out of respect for Christians, who mourn the death of Jesus on Good Friday and Easter Sunday, and in Germany, these days are considered to be holidays of silence.

 9. Easter is on the Sunday after the full moon of March 21st

-In 2007 the world’s most expensive egg was sold at Christie’s in London for ÂŁ9 million, breaking Faberge records.
-The enamelled egg contains a multi-coloured cockerel which at every hour pops out of the egg and flaps his wings, before nodding his head three times.
-The egg was made by Karl FabergĂ© in St Petersburg in 1902 and is the second-largest egg ever made by FabergĂ©.
+In 2007, the world’s most expensive egg was sold at Christie’s in London for £9 million, breaking Fabergé records.
+The enameled egg contains a multi-colored cockerel which, at every hour, pops out of the egg and flaps its wings before nodding its head three times.
+The egg was made by Karl Fabergé in St. Petersburg in 1902 and is the second-largest egg ever made by Fabergé.

 Comments